cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

 We will need a git service with the capability to serve git over a key-based SSH channel.
-The easiest way to do this is to use a service like [github][github].  but it is not hard to set up a local git service either.
+The easiest way to do this is to use a service like [github][github].
+But it is not hard to set up a local git service either.

 For Red Hat (and derived distributions), we need to do the following steps to set up a local git service.